Geonkick-Synthesizer/geonkick/README.md

 * Geonkick is monophonic.
 Pressing more keys at once will not result in the desired sound or even no sound.

-* Geonkick is not sensitive to key pitch.
-Pressing keys with different pitch will result in the same percussion sound.

 * Geonkick does not support multichannel.

-* If the option "Tune" is enabled than Geonkick will tune the percussion sound in accordance with the note.
+* If the option "Tune" is enabled than Geonkick will tune pitch relative to A4.
   The central note (un-tuned) is A4.
-If the percussion sound is more like a tone, tuning above A4 may not work very well.
+If the percussion sound is more like a tone, tuning above A4 may contain unwanted high frequencies.

 ### Thank you!